john-azzaro/Study-Mongoose/README.md

 <dl>
 <dd>

-A Mongoose model is a wrapper on the Mongoose schema.
+A **Mongoose model** is a wrapper on the Mongoose schema.

-While the *schema* defines the structure of the document, like the default values, validators, etc., the Mongoose *model* prvides the interface to the database for creating, querying, updating, deleting, etc.
+While the *schema* defines the structure of the document, like the default values, validators, etc., the Mongoose *model* provides the interface to the database for creating, querying, updating, deleting, etc.

 </dd>
 </dl>